Final Fantasy VII: Advent Children: Music

 The music of Final Fantasy VII Advent Children was composed by Nobuo Uematsu, Keiji Kawamori, Kenichiro Fukui, and Tsuyoshi Sekito, and arranged by Fukui, Sekito, Kawamori, Shirō Hamaguchi, and Kazuhiko Toyama.
 Nomura would make some changes and have the composers re-record the piece upon hearing each track.
 The end theme, "Calling", was written and performed by former Boøwy vocalist Kyosuke Himuro.
 The soundtrack includes both pieces original to the film and arrangements of works from Final Fantasy VII, originally composed by Uematsu.
 Some of the arrangements, including "Advent: One-Winged Angel", are performed by The Black Mages, a rock band formed by Uematsu, Fukui, and Sekito.
 Both the pieces are original to the film, and the film arrangements cover a variety of musical styles, including orchestral, choral, classical piano, and rock music; Variety noted that the styles vary between "sparse piano noodlings, pop-metal thrashings, and cloying power ballads".
 The 2005 soundtrack album Final Fantasy VII Advent Children Original Soundtrack collects 26 tracks of music from the film on two discs.
 Square Enix published it on September 28, 2005.
 In addition to the regular release, a limited edition was produced containing alternative cover art and a booklet of credits and lyrics.
 The soundtrack album reached position #15 on the Japanese Oricon music charts and stayed on the charts for ten weeks.

 A mini-album entitled Final Fantasy VII Advent Children Complete Mini Album was released on April 10, 2009, to coincide with the release of the Final Fantasy VII Advent Children Complete version of the film.
 This version of the film included a new ending theme, "Safe and Sound", by Kyosuke Himuro and My Chemical Romance singer Gerard Way.
 "Water" was replaced with a new song—"Anxious Heart".
-Tracks on the album included new versions of "The Chase of Highway", "Those Who Fight Further", "Sign", "Advent: One-Winged Angel", and "On the Way to a Smile".
+Tracks on the album included new versions of "The Chase of Highway", "Fight On!", "Sign", "Advent: One-Winged Angel", and "On the Way to a Smile".
 A larger album, Final Fantasy VII Advent Children Complete: Reunion Tracks, was released with 21 tracks on September 16 the same year.
 This album contains the tracks from the mini-album and several lengthened pieces for the Complete film version but not rearranged.
 Reunion Tracks appeared on the Oricon charts for a single week at position #108.